Hadi-Ml/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors-Lizard-Spock Game

-A classic extended Rock-Paper-Scissors game implemented in **Python**, featuring the **"Lizard"** and **"Spock"** elements for added fun and strategy.
-Play against a computer opponent with adjustable difficulty levels.
+This is an engaging, extended version of the classic Rock-Paper-Scissors game, built with **Python**.
+It incorporates the popular **"Lizard"** and **"Spock"** elements, offering a deeper strategic experience against a computer opponent with adjustable difficulty levels.

 ---